back to Blog

 Catalog

 A digital or printed document listing products for sale.
-Similar to a line sheet but more design-driven.
+Similar to a line sheet, but usually more visual and design-driven.

 Chargebacks

-Bank-initiated charge reversals due to disputes (non-delivery, damage).
-In wholesale logistics, may also refer to retailer compliance fees.
+Bank-initiated charge reversals due to disputes such as non-delivery or damaged goods.
+In wholesale, chargebacks can also refer to retailer compliance penalties.

 Collect on Delivery / Cash on Delivery (COD)